Kefi, FISHTAG, MP Taverna

 The opening of his next venture Onera on Manhattan’s Upper West Side allowed Psilakis to realize a longtime dream and return to the cuisine that first ignited his passion for cooking.
 The unique upscale Greek-inspired cuisine he served at Onera earned him a reputation as a rising culinary star.

 Already in the works were plans for the two to bring new additions to the New York dining scene.
 Psilakis transformed Onera into Kefi, a rustic cozy neighborhood spot serving the Greek food he ate as a child.
-He moved his upscale Greek cooking from Onera to a larger stage with the opening of Anthos in midtown.
-Meaning rebirth or blossoming, Anthos features Psilakis’ signature Greek cuisine and has also earned numerous accolades.
-The restaurant was awarded a coveted Michelin Star, being one of only two Greek restaurants in the world to hold that honor, and was nominated for a James Beard Award in 2008.
+He moved his upscale Greek cooking from Onera to the Anthos in midtown.
+Meaning rebirth or blossoming, Anthos featured Psilakis’ signature Greek cuisine and has also earned numerous accolades.
+The restaurant was awarded a coveted Michelin Star, being one of only three Greek restaurants in the world to hold that honor, and was nominated for a James Beard Award in 2008.

 In July 2009, Psilakis opened Gus & Gabriel, a gastropub honoring the two most influential men in his life, his late father Gus and four-year-old son Gabriel.
-Psilakis recently closed Gus & Gabriel and on November 29, 2010, opened his newest concept, FISHTAG, in the same location.
-Psilakis describes FISHTAG as a wine bar meets seafood restaurant—with a concise menu of Mediterranean-inspired dishes complemented by an extensive selection of wines, beers and spirits.
+This restaurant opened in the space on 79th Street that has served as an incubator for concepts Onera and Kefi.
+In the same space, Psilakis opened FISHTAG, a wine bar meets seafood restaurant.

 Little, Brown published Psilakis’ first cookbook, How to Roast a Lamb, in October 2009.
 It has since gone on to win countless awards such as the Gourmand World Cookbook Award for Best Foreign Cuisine.